top of page

 My approach to depression counselling

 My name is Alan Byrne.
-I am a qualified integrative psychotherapist having completed my training and Bachelor's of Science (hons) with the Irish Institute of Counselling and Psychotherapy (IICP) in 2025.
+I am a qualified integrative psychotherapist having completed my training and Bachelor's of Science (hons) with the Irish Institute of Counselling and Psychotherapy (IICP).
+I am also a Pre-Accredited member of the Irish Association for Counselling and Psychotherapy (IACP).

 My work with depression is informed by an integrative approach, drawing on Person Centred Therapy, Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), and psychodynamic perspectives.